 Copper pans and mugs for Moscow Mules are classic and beautiful but require a lot of extra effort to keep looking gorgeous.
 Don’t make the task any harder by putting them in the dishwasher.

 The chemicals in dishwasher detergent are too harsh for copper will immediately dull the finish.
-Worse, the rigors of automatic dishwashing will corrode and cause the copper to pit.
+Worse, the rigors of automatic dishwashing will corrode and cause pitting.

 - The sharp edges can nick the protective coating on the racks and tines of the dishwasher, causing rust.

-- I’ve cut myself more than once when unloading the dishwasher, by mindlessly reaching in and grabbing them.
+- I’ve cut myself more than once when unloading the dishwasher, by mindlessly reaching in and grabbing knives

 - Dishwashing detergent dulls the sharp edges of the blades and causes handles to loosen and if they’re wood, to split.